 Best Parks in Manhattan Beach

-Encompassing 18 acres, this is the largest and perhaps loveliest park in the South Bay area.
-The property belongs to the local Unified School District and is leased to the City.
-The focal point of the site is a large pond bordered on one side by a natural wildlife refuge, home to migratory birds and an occasional raccoon or possum.
-A favorite site for concerts, performances, weddings and other special events, the park’s amphitheater looks out over the majestic pond as ducks and geese swim by providing one of the most idyllic and scenic backdrops for any occasion.
+Polliwog Park is getting a fresh new look in Summer of 2023!
+Encompassing 18 acres, this is the largest and possibly most gorgeous park in the South Bay area.
+At the park’s center sits a large pond bordered on one side by a natural wildlife refuge, home to migratory birds and an occasional raccoon or possum.
+It’s a favorite spot for concerts, performances, weddings, and other special events; the park’s amphitheater looks out over the majestic pond as ducks and geese swim, providing one of the most idyllic and scenic backdrops for any occasion.
+The park also features three gazebos, a rose garden, and a lighthouse-inspired play structure with slides, misters, and a sand pit with separate play areas for younger children.
+The park is right next door to Begg Pool, a public swimming pool open during the summer, making it the destination playground after a day of swimming.

-The park, which is also known as Sand Dune Park, got its name from the 100-foot high sand dune that attracts kids of all ages.
-Next to it there are staircases and switchbacks that lead up at a nature area as a trail with various ways to reach the top.
-The trail winds through plant life and provides an interesting educational nature walk whereas the top of the dune offers a panoramic east-facing view of the City.
+Sand Dune Park is named for the 100-foot-high sand dune that attracts kids of all ages.
+The three-acre park features a nature trail that can be accessed by a series of staircases and switchbacks that lead up to the top.
+The trail winds through plant life and provides a fascinating educational nature walk.
+The top of the dune offers a panoramic east-facing view of the City and a perfect spot for bird-watching.
+There is also a small playground with swings and climbing structures.

 Best Parks in El Segundo